viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{< tabs name="Mapping mode">}}
 {{% tab name="Create new map" %}}

-Because Cartographer's algorithm is CPU-intensive especially for creating or updating a map, in this mode the cartographer-module on your robot acts as a stub.
+Because Cartographer's algorithm is CPU-intensive especially for creating or updating a map, in this mode the **`cartographer-module` on your robot acts as a stub**, and the algorithm actually executes in the cloud.

-On the Control page, you will be able to start a mapping session, which will spin up another copy of cartographer-module in the cloud which will actually execute Cartographer's algorithm.

 Your robot's sensor data will be captured continuously using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to create the map.

-Once you click "End session", the map will be uploaded to the cloud and visible on your Location page under "SLAM library."
+See [View the Map](#view-the-map) for details.

 Configure the remaining attributes as follows: